mulu/mulu.github.io/docs/api_overview.md

 ## Overview

-The Mulu REST API identifies mentions of products sold by the online retailers such as Amazon, EBay, Overstock, Popsugar, and iTunes in a published document such as a web site or social media post.
+The Mulu REST API identifies mentions of products sold by online retailers such as Amazon, EBay, Overstock, Popsugar, and iTunes in a published document such as a web site or social media post.

 This API reference uses the following definitions: